jferlez/FastBATLLNN/README.md

 3. Approximately 25Gb of free disk space; however, the final Docker image only requires ~13Gb (MacOS users should allocate >=30Gb to the Docker VM to be safe)
 4. The ability to run a Docker container with the [`--priviledged` switch](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities).

 <sup>*</sup> _In my tests, both Docker and FastBATLLNN were slow and unstable on Windows, but my test configuration involved running Windows 11 inside a [Parallels Virtual Machine](https://www.parallels.com) on a MacOS host.
 I suspect most of these issues are a result of this configuration, and in particular the necessity of using the buggier Parallels hypervisor (Apple's hypervisor doesn't support nested virtualization, which is required for WSL2).
-So you will hopefully have better luck running Windows 11 on bare metal._
+So you will hopefully have better luck running Windows 11 on bare metal.
+Your mileage may vary, though._
 ## 2) Quick Start

 ```Bash